ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 {@snippet features/image-resize}

 <info-box info>
-	ALl demos in this guide only present a limited set of features for clarity.
+	All demos in this guide only present a limited set of features for clarity.
 Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
 </info-box>

 You can configure resizing images by handles in two different ways in the CKEditor 5 WYSIWYG editor: